nedbat/byterun/README.rst

 x-python
 --------

-This is a C Python bytecode interpreter written Python.
+This is a CPython bytecode interpreter written Python.

 You can use this to:

 * Learn about how the internals of CPython works since this models that
-* Use as a sandboxed environment inside a debugger for trying pieces of execution
+* Use as a sandboxed environment for trying pieces of execution
 * Have one Python program that runs multiple versions of Python bytecode.
-  For example running Python 2.5 or 2.6 bytecode from Python 3.7.
+  For a number of things you can Python 2.5 or 2.6 bytecode from inside Python 3.7;
   No need to install Python 2.5 or 2.6!
 * Use in a dynamic fuzzer or in coholic execution for analysis